-church (on its southern part), in the necropolises (especially in the infill of grave pits), and in the levels of the Late Roman buildings dated prior to the Early Christian church and the necropolises.
+From the point of view of numismatic evidence, 52 bronze coins were found in the five archaeological seasons focused in Basilica extra muros area.
+They were discovered both inside and outside of church (on its southern part), in the necropolises (especially in the infill of the grave pits), and of the levels of the Late Roman buildings dated prior to the Early Christian church and of the necropolises.

-The earliest coins belong to Helenistic period and were locally issued, minted at Histria in 2nd-1st centuries BC.
-They were discovered in positions irrelevant for the dating of archaeological contexts.
+The earliest coins belongs to Helenistic period and are locally issued, minted at Histria in 2nd-1st centuries BC.
+They were discovered in the positions irelevant for the dating of archaeological contexts.

-The majority of the coins from the time of the Principate date to the 3rd century AD, with few exceptions - a small number of pseudo-autonomous Histrian coins, which could be dated earlier.
+The majority of the coins from the time of the Principate date to the 3rd century AD, with few exceptions - a small number of the pseudo-autonomous Histrian coins, who could be dated earlier.
 They could be divided in two distinct categories.
-The first category includes coins from Severan times and the first years of the Military Anarchy (Geta/Caracalla - Gordian III, years 209/211-238/244 AD).
-Most of them were minted at Histria, in the local workshop, with the exception of one bronze coin issued at Dionysopolis for Gordian III and Serapis.
-Unfortunately, they were discovered in secondary positions, in later archaeological contexts.
+The first category include coins from Severan times and the first years of the Military Anarchy (Geta/Caracalla - Gordian III, years 209/211 - 238/244 AD) (Pl.
+XIII/1-2).
+Most of them were minted at Histria, in the local workshop, with the exception of one bronze coins issued at Dionysopolis for Gordian III and Serapis